We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Even if you find a platform or mental health professional in your budget, they might not be the best fit for you.

-It’s important to know this is completely OK and actually quite normal.
-It can take some time to find someone who is a great match for you, whether that means they’re culturally competent, are a person of color, are familiar with specific traumas, or have different specialties.
+It’s important to know this is completely OK and actually quite typical.
+It can take some time to find someone who is a match for you, whether that means they’re culturally competent, are a person of color, are familiar with specific traumas, or have different specialties.

 You’ll know your therapist is a good match when they consistently make you feel comfortable and welcomed.